shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first and second images look easy to classify because there is the sign only in the picture with good contrast.
+The third to fifth are comparatively difficult because they include some noise, such as including backround image, masking and so on.

 It can be said that the Predictions uncertainty was nearly inexistent as is shown in the table above and graphs below.
 Looking at the Top-5 Prediction, it can be seeming that their probabilities were very high in all cases.
 Nonetheless, it is notable that the model mistakenly selected a “Turn left ahead” sign when a “Speed limit “30km/h” was given.
 This is a False Positive in the Confusion Matrix.